 You can download the free Hootsuite share page icon here.

-Ok so this is just a quick overview of how I manage to schedule in a week’s worth of tweets in 40 minutes but this is pointless unless you are ENGAGING with your audience.
+This is just a quick overview of how I manage to schedule in a week’s worth of tweets in 40 minutes but this is pointless unless you are ENGAGING with your audience.
 I aim for at least a minimum of 1-2 hours a week.

-Here are some engagement tips.
+Here are some simple engagement tips to get you started!

 - Find your competitors, create a special list of their followers and start liking and commenting on their material